The ECS project was done. But every job I was looking at wanted Kubernetes, and I hadn’t touched EKS in a while. So I needed to go build a thing.

 value: "{{ .Values.database.name }}"

-Lesson: Kubernetes won’t inject secrets automatically - you have to explicitly reference them in your deployment spec.
+Kubernetes won’t inject secrets on its own.
+You have to reference them explicitly in the deployment spec.

 Issue #5: THE INFAMOUS PASSWORD SPECIAL CHARACTERS BUG 🐛